 Titanosaurid dinosaur bones have been found in the Mohaka catchment – so geek out on the sedimentary geology and “crack a concretion”.

-Most of the Class III rapids have a safe run out and can be portaged.
-One rapid towards the end may not be portage-able and some are quite continuous.
+Most of the Class III rapids have a safe run out and all can be portaged.

 The river opens out for a few km and the takeout is on river right at the first bridge.
 Do get out – the Class V section is below this.